Eureka Symphony 2026-2027 Season

 OLLI Special Interest Group

 To prepare for the concert before you get to the concert hall, join host Elizabeth Morrison on Zoom for a FREE in-depth concert preview.
 Learn about the music, gain insights into the composers, and listen to selections of the pieces you’ll hear at the Arkley.
 The talks are friendly to newbies and longtime classical music aficionados alike.
-The group meets on the Monday evenings before each concert weekend.
+The group meets on the Monday evenings before each concert weekend, 6 to 7:30 p.m.
 For more information visit Live & Local.